aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/100-cleanup.md

 ## cdk diff

-Now, that we modified our stack's contents, we can ask the toolkit to show us what will happen if we run `cdk deploy` (the difference between our CDK app and what's currently deployed):
+Now that we modified our stack's contents, we can ask the toolkit to show us the difference between our CDK app and what's currently deployed.
+This is a safe way to check what will happen once we run `cdk deploy` and is always good practice:

 ```
 cdk diff hello-cdk-1